-According to the EMEP guidebook (EEA, 200) wastewater will be an insignificant source for air pollutants.
-However, in urban areas, non-methane volatile organic compounds (NMVOC) emissions from waste water treatment plants can be of local importance.
+According to the EMEP guidebook (EEA, 2009) wastewater will be an insignificant source for air pollutants.
+However, in urban areas, NMVOC emissions from waste water treatment plants can be of local importance.
 Activities considered within this sector are biological treatment plants and latrines (storage tanks of human excreta, located under naturally ventilated wooden shelters).